Rjripper/ChainGang/README.md

   Chain Gang
 </h1>

+Chain Gang is a simple Laravel webshop made my students, open source and free.
+It has a webshop front-end and an admin back-end.

 # Preview

 ### Screenshot

 ![Chainggang admin dashboard preview](https://i.boring.host/13HR7TtA.png)

-## Description
-Chain Gang is a simple Laravel webshop made my students, open source and free.
-It has a webshop front-end and an admin back-end.

 ## Getting Started
 In order to run **Chaing Gang** on your local machine all what you need to do is to have the prerequisites stated below installed on your machine and follow the installation steps down below.